Payment of wages: When and how

 Your employer doesn’t have a general right to make deductions from your wages to recover overpayments that were simply due to miscalculations or other mistakes.

-The only situation in which your employer can recover an overpayment through making deductions is where:
+They can only recover an overpayment through making deductions when:

 - you were paid the money for a period when you were either away from work without permission, or suspended, or on strike or locked out, and